mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

 ## Handling Error Codes or Error Messages

-It is quite common for functions to return "error codes": integers that encode specific things that did not go quite right, or for such functions to return error messages as strings when things don't go right.
+It is quite common for functions to return “error codes”: integers that encode specific things that did not go quite right, or for such functions to return error messages as strings when things don't go right.